-Since the ISO 14083 distinguished between European fuel emission factors and US fuel emission factors, EcoTransIT World factors are grouped into two country groups: US/ Canada and Europe.
-The European factors are also used for the rest of the world where reliable fuel emission factors are currently missing.
+Since the ISO 14083 distinguishes between European fuel emission factors and US fuel emission factors, EcoTransIT World factors are grouped into two country groups: US/ Canada (also used for South America) and Europe (also used for Asia and Africa).
+Due to lack of data, the European factors are also used for the rest of the world where reliable fuel emission factors are currently missing.